josephholler/josephholler.github.io/index.md

 Then on a weekend mountain bike trip to visit an information technology NGO in Kayanga, I did some research on graduate programs in geographic information systems (GIS) using their satellite internet connection.
 Thank you, Joseph Sekiku and [FADECO](https://www.fadeco.co.tz/)!

-When I returned to the United States, I enrolled in a Geography PhD and Geographic Information Science (GISCience) IGERT (Integrative Graduate Education and Research Traineeship) NSF Fellowship at the National Center for Geographic Information and Analysis (NCGIA) at the [University at Buffalo](https://www.buffalo.edu/cas/geography.html).
+When I returned to the United States, I enrolled in a Geography PhD and Geographic Information Science (GIScience) IGERT (Integrative Graduate Education and Research Traineeship) NSF Fellowship at the National Center for Geographic Information and Analysis (NCGIA) at the [University at Buffalo](https://www.buffalo.edu/cas/geography.html).
 I returned to Tanzania to work with the [Jane Goodall Institute](https://janegoodall.org/) in Dar es Salaam and Moshi in preparation for dissertation research on climate change vulnerability and adaptation on Mount Kilimanjaro.

 Just as I was finishing my dissertation in 2012, the [University of Mary Washington](https://cas.umw.edu/geography/) needed a one year leave replacement to teach human geography and GIS.